alhassansahad/alhassansahad.github.io/content/project/Streamflow Monitor/index.md

 ---
 title: Stream Flow Monitor
-summary: "A code for easily monitoring of streamflow data collected by USGS.
-All that is needed is the gage number and historical streamflow can be visualized.
-Streamflow is the amount of water flowing through a given point of water per unit time.
-It is a major hydrological variable that is measured in hydrologic modeling. streamflow gives a rough idea about the quantity of water resources in a given watershed"
+summary: "This project aims to simplify the process of monitoring streamflow data collected by USGS.
+By simply providing the gage number, users can easily visualize the historical streamflow information.
+Streamflow is a crucial hydrological variable used in hydrologic modeling, as it represents the amount of water flowing through a particular point per unit time.
+This program offers a convenient way to gain insight into the quantity of water resources within a given watershed by analyzing the streamflow data"
 tags:
   #- Deep Learning
   - Other